 What is storm drain stenciling?

-This hands-on service activity is an ideal way to improve our local water resources and an excellent fit for groups looking for a fun, outdoor team-building experience with immediate results.
+This hands-on outdoor service activity is an ideal opportunity to support the health of our local waters and an excellent fit for groups looking for a fun, outdoor team-building experience with immediate results.

 • can be scheduled according to your needs (and the stenciling coordinator's availability)